Dry Eyes As We Age

 The process of tear production slows as we age.
 If the lacrimal glands produce fewer tears, the quantity of your tears decreases.
 In addition to diminished quantity, problems with tear quality can result in a reduced production of oil and mucus.

 Furthermore, certain medications can also pose a higher risk of DES for patients, especially those over the age of 50, when medications are more commonly prescribed.
 Frequently prescribed medications like antihistamines and blood pressure tablets can cause or exacerbate dry eye symptoms.

 Several medical conditions and chronic diseases, including diabetes, rheumatoid arthritis and Parkinson’s disease, are more prevalent in people over the age of 50, and are known to cause DES in many patients.

 If you suspect you may have DES, know that the symptoms can be minimized or completely eliminated.
 Many people assume that over-the-counter remedies, such as lubricating eye drops, are the end of the line for DES treatment when this isn’t the case.
 At The Dry Eye Center Of NY & NJ, we know that DES can cause severe discomfort, and we’re here to help.

-If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Veronica and Dr. Alan can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.
+If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Alan Schlussel and Dr. Hannah Canuto can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.